frankcaron/salesforce-embedded-login-example/README.md

 Once you've done that, you'll need to define a set of environment variables in your Heroku app:
 * The Consumer Key for your Salesforce Connected App is set as the environment variable `APP_ID`
 * The Connected App Consumer Secret is set as the environment variable `APP_SECRET`
 * The environment variable `COMMUNITY_URL` with... well, you can probably guess.
+Don't include the /s/.
 * `OAUTH_CALLBACK_URL` is your Heroku app's fully-qualified callback URL.
 Just change the base URL.
 * `HOSTED_APP_URL_PROD` is your Heroku app's base URL.